spellerberg/quire-rife/content/chapter5.md

 [^88]: Austerman, *Sharps Rifles and Spanish Mules,* 143
 [^89]: Austerman, *Sharps Rifles and Spanish Mules,* 143
 [^90]: Statement to the Senate and the House of Representatives, Giddings vs. The United States.
-[^91]: Thornhoff, *San Antonio Stage Lines, 1847-1881,* 16; The Galveston News, *The Texas Almanac, for 1860, with Statistics, Historical and Biographical Sketches, Etc., Relating to Texas,* (1860): University of North Texas Libraries, The Portal to Texas History, http://www.texashistory.unt.edu/ark:/67531/metapth123766/ (accessed June 30, 2012)
+[^91]: Thornhoff, San Antonio Stage Lines, 1847-1881, 16; The Galveston News, “The  Texas Almanac, for 1860, with Statistics, Historical and Biographical Sketches, Etc., Relating to Texas, (1860): University of North Texas Libraries, *The Portal to Texas History,* http://www.texashistory.unt.edu/ark:/67531/metapth123766/ (accessed June 30, 2012)
 [^92]: *San Antonio Sunday Light,* July 16, 1939
 [^93]: *San Antonio Sunday Light,* July 16, 1939
 [^94]: Austerman, *Sharps Rifles and Spanish Mules,* 142
 [^95]: *Sacramento Union,* March 5, 1859
 [^96]: *San Antonio Sunday Light,* July 16, 1939
 [^97]: Austerman, *Sharps Rifles and Spanish Mules,* 138
-[^98]: Thomas T. Smith, et al, Ed, *The Reminiscences of Major General Zenas R. Bliss 1854-1876,* (Austin, TX: Texas State Historical Assoc., 2007) 178
+[^98]: Thomas T. Smith, et al, Ed, *The Reminiscences of Major General Zenas R. Bliss 1854-1876,* (Austin: Texas State Historical Assoc., 2007) 178
 [^99]: Records of the War Department, Giddings vs. The United States
-[^100]: Jerry Thompson, ed., *Texas and New Mexico on the Eve of the Civil War: The Mansfield and Johnston Inspections, 1859-1861,* (Albuquerque, NM: University of New Mexico Press, 2001), 107
+[^100]: Jerry Thompson, ed., *Texas and New Mexico on the Eve of the Civil War: The Mansfield and Johnston Inspections, 1859-1861,* (Albuquerque: University of New Mexico Press, 2001), 107
 [^101]: Thompson, *Texas and New Mexico on the Eve of the Civil War,* 69.
 [^102]: *The Belton Independent* (Belton, TX), October 16, 1858
 [^103]: *The San Antonio Ledger,* Saturday, May 22, 1858